taoza/documentation/docs-src/temporal-cli/task-queue/list-partition.md

 ---
 id: list-partition
-title: tctl task-queue list-partition
+title: temporal task-queue list-partition
 sidebar_label: list-partition
-description: How to list Task Queue partitions and the hostname for partitions using tctl.
+description: How to list Task Queue partitions and the hostname for partitions using Temporal CLI.
 tags:
-  - tctl
+  - cli
 ---

-The `tctl task-queue list-partition` command lists the partitions of a [Task Queue](/concepts/what-is-a-task-queue) and the hostname for the partitions.
+The `temporal task-queue list-partition` command lists the partitions of a [Task Queue](/concepts/what-is-a-task-queue) and the hostname for the partitions.

-`tctl task-queue list-partition --task-queue <value>`
+`temporal task-queue list-partition --task-queue <value>`

 The following modifiers are supported and control the behavior of the command.
 Always include required modifiers when executing this command.